 Teachers are free to choose, as are learners, the appropriate ways to proceed.
 These choices may be more subtle when learners have highly different native cultures and languages from their teachers.
-In such cases, activities involving mediation, intervention, or interaction may be required in the processes of teaching and learning, as will be discussed in the following section.
+In such cases, in the processes of teaching and learning, activities involving mediation may be required on top of those involving interaction as will be discussed in the following section.

-4. Developing and mastering language skills
+4. Developing and mastering language competences

-Learning languages results from a commitment on the part of learners, made in conjunction with their peers and teachers, and not merely as exercises in imitation or memorising phrases, lists, or dialogues.
-This view follows from socio-constructivist psychology: Learning or appropriation does not merely occur on an individual basis, even during memorisation and individual exercises.
+Learning languages results from a commitment on the part of learners, made in conjunction with their peers and teachers, and not merely as exercises in imitation, or memorising phrases, lists or dialogues.
+This view follows from socio-constructivist psychology: learning or appropriation does not merely occur on an individual basis, even if memorisation and individual exercises are not excluded.
 Hierarchical teacher-pupil relations have to be relaxed in order to allow for communal exchange and achievement.

 The teacher nonetheless functions as a "human resource" while teaching from a learner-centred perspective.
-A teacher must continuously and formatively evaluate the processes of learning process, notably by having learners carry out self-evaluations, for example using Portfolio tools, and teachers may also periodically evaluate the progress of each learner.
+A teacher must continuously and formatively evaluate the processes of learning, notably by having learners carry out self-evaluations, for example using Portfolio tools, and teachers may also periodically evaluate the progress of each learner.

-The aim of the learning process is to develop competence in other languages (language 1, 2, 3...) and also to acquire new competences (see chap.
-IV of this Guide).
-These competences, abilities and achievements develop in concrete situations and involve a diverse array of social skills, expertise, and modes of communication, hence the need to leave their implementation in the hands of the teacher.
-For instance, in oral communication, gestures, facial expressions, body language, but also the volume of the voice, or even onomatopoeia, may take on different meanings depending on place, culture, or age.
+The aim of the learning process is to develop competences that already exist in other languages (language 1, 2, 3 ...) and also to acquire new competences (see Chapter IV of this guide).
+These competences, abilities and achievements, which can be observed in concrete situations, involve a diverse array of ways of being, expertise and know how, and modes of communication, hence the need to leave their implementation in the hands of the teacher.
+For instance, in oral communication, gestures, facial expressions, body language, but also the volume of the voice, or even onomatopoeia, may take on different meanings depending on place, culture or age.
 It is thus part of the teacher's role to take these issues into account and ensure that learners have the necessary understanding to conduct themselves, act, and speak appropriately (CEFR, pp. 87-89).

 Various forms of learning emerge through activities involving language production, comprehension, interaction, or mediation.
-Written and oral production and comprehension are the four best-known language-based modes of communication.
-These necessarily involve interaction, mirroring social reality, through verbal interactions (e.g., conversation, debate, talk) and written modes (e.g., letters, mail, forms).
+Written and oral production and comprehension are the four best-known language-based communicative activities.
+To these we need to add interaction, mirroring social reality, through verbal interactions (for example, conversation, debate, talk) and written modes (for example, letters, e-mails, forms).
 Mediation, too, is inherent in social life both at home and abroad, though it has seldom featured in classroom activities until recently.
-The idea is to "act as an intermediary between interlocutors who are unable to understand each other directly" In written form mediation may entail summarising and reformulating, while its verbal forms can include giving explanations and interpreting for people who speak different languages.
-It also occasionally involves "coping with the demands of using finite resources "(CEFR, p.87).
+The idea is to act as an intermediary between interlocutors who are unable to understand each other directly.
+In written form, mediation may entail summarising and reformulating, while its verbal forms can include giving explanations and interpreting for people who speak different languages.
+It also occasionally involves "coping with the demands of using finite resources" (CEFR, p.
+87).

-In oral exercises, examples of language-based communication activities include not only listening (hearing, understanding) in a variety of situations, but also producing (speaking) a continuously delivered talk, making spontaneous comments in interactions, or exchanging on a text.
-Written exercises may concern planning and drafting a report, essay or creative text...
-The descriptive guides for these activities divide them into focused activities to be carried out in class (CEFR, from p.
-57, summary table pp. 98-99).
-See also Ch.
-I and IV of this Guide).
+In oral exercises, examples of language-based communicative activities include not only listening (hearing, understanding) in a variety of situations, but also producing (speaking) a continuously delivered talk, making spontaneous comments in interactions, or exchanging on the basis of a text.
+Written exercises may concern planning and drafting a report, essay or creative text.
+The series of descriptors provided for these activities exemplify them through tasks to be carried out in class (CEFR, from p.
+57, summary table, pp. 98-99; see also Chapters I and IV of this guide).